 Having Repeat Hikari selected for Supernova Digital Animation Festival again thrilled me plenty.
 But I now know which category, and that is a real extra.
 I am one of the 15 Artists selected for the ‘prestigious’ 2019 Competition program, chosen from the many submissions collected through FilmFreeway.
-A clip is in the sampler above, starting at 0:40.
-And as they say on the vimeo webpage:

 The competition is the cornerstone of the annual festival, taking place starting at 6:00pm across all three feature LED screens, equipped with sound and located in the heart of Downtown Denver.
 Our temporary LED screen in the Denver Performing Arts Complex Galleria offers the most viewer friendly position, with seating, a cash bar and an information station.
 Come join us Saturday September 21st for this fun, free and exciting event featuring artworks from across the world.

 I want to say first that this is a reflection of how and where I work, reinterpreting the creativity of others.
 In this case, particularly Amelie Marcoud’s art and the setting created by Marina Münter and Megan Prumier at The G.B.T.H.
 Project.
 But I usually include, to a greater or lesser degree, material from outside of Second Life.
 In this case, it is the music, and Apache Force by Little Glass Men, sourced from Free Music Archive under Creative Commons (BY).